 2 St Erth to St Ives – The St Ives Bay Line

 The line opened in 1877 and was the final 7ft gauge line to be built in the UK.
 The main traffic was fish from St Ives but it led to the rapid development of St Ives as a resort.
 Goods traffic ceased by 1966 and today there is a half-hourly passenger service.
 With a journey time of 11-14 mins this means a tight turn around for the single train on the branch.
-Passenger traffic at St Ives has tripled over the last 15 years, and has grown dramatically at the park and ride station of Lelant Saltings.
-Further park and ride facilities are under construction at St Erth.
+Passenger traffic at St Ives has tripled over the last 15 years, and grew dramatically at the park and ride station of Lelant Saltings, which has been replaced by extensive park and ride facilities at St Erth since our visit.

 The line, and the other Devon and Cornwall branch lines are community rail lines.
 The Devon and Cornwall Rail Partnership, founded in 1991, was the first of its kind and the concept has been replicated by community rail partnerships across the country and their work recognised by Government.
 The Partnership is a voluntary organisation supported by local authorities, railway companies and user groups to support and develop the use of the line.

 3 Truro to Falmouth – The Maritime Line